 The following table shows the command-line options that you can use with the vmware-view command.

 |/?||Displays the list of command options.|

-When you use this option, the published application reconnection settings are disabled in Horizon Client.
+When you use this option, the application reconnection settings are disabled on the Settings page in Horizon Client.

 Important: Do not specify this option for clients in kiosk mode.
-This option has no effect when in the remote desktop runs in kiosk mode.
-For kiosk mode, the connection is made to the first remote desktop in the list of entitled remote desktops.
+This option has no effect when in the desktop is run in kiosk mode.
+For kiosk mode, the connection is made to the first desktop in the list of entitled desktops.

 |-file file_path||Specifies the path of a configuration file that contains additional command options and arguments.
 See Horizon Client Configuration File.|

 |-h||Shows help options.|

 |-hideClientAfterLaunchSession||When set to true, hides the remote desktop and application selector window and the Show VMware Horizon Client menu after launching a remote session.
 When set to false, shows the remote desktop and application selector window and the Show VMware Horizon Client menu after launching a remote session.
 The default is true.|

 |-languageId Locale_ID||Provides localization support for different languages in Horizon Client.
 If a resource library is available, specify the Locale ID (LCID) to use.
 For US English, enter the value 0x409.|